Most Popular

 Nowadays, there are many different Registration Agents and LOUs with whom you can register or renew your LEI code.
 Each LEI is published within the Global LEI Index and is seen as equal within the system.
 There are no better functioning LEIs.

-A Registration Agent’s success is solely determined by their ability to offer good value, whilst simplifying the LEI registration or renewal process for their clients.
+A Registration Agent’s success is determined by their ability to offer good value while simplifying their clients’ LEI registration or renewal process.
 This is why you’ll find that obtaining an LEI with a Registration Agent is more efficient and cost-effective than going straight to an LOU.

 Registration Agent LEI Register

-LEI Register has built a loyal customer base by offering the lowest prices on the market, whilst keeping active 7 days a week customer support.
+LEI Register has built a loyal customer base by offering the lowest prices and providing customer support 24/7.

-We process your registration data in cooperation with our GLEIF-accredited partner LOU Ubisecure Oy (RapidLEI).
+We process your registration data with our GLEIF-accredited partner, LOU Ubisecure Oy (RapidLEI).

 REGISTER LEI NOW